MakieOrg/Website/src/blogposts/v0.22/post.md

 We have introduced an RSS feed, unified the documentation, website, and blog for a more cohesive experience, and updated several sections to ensure the blog posts are free from dead links.

-Additionally, we improved the website's build system, making it more easier to create new blog posts for Makie releases and general updates.
+Additionally, we improved the website's build system, making it easier to create new blog posts for Makie releases and general updates.